totolicious/crispy-happiness/README.md

 * I decided to do this from scratch so it's a bit harder to build :)
 * In the request example, the "amount" property seems to be a string.
 I made the validator to ask for a number.
 I hope that's ok. (if there's a solid reason for it to be a string, I'm curious to know).
 * I assumed the "amount" property is always positive.
-If we're interested to also handle cases for negative amount transactions (refunds), then I would return 0 as the commission
+Thought about handling negative amount transactions (refunds) but in the interest of time I didn't :)
-* Haven't thought about CI and a production config, sorry I did this in a couple of hours
+* Haven't thought about CI and a production config, sorry
 * Maybe not all files are placed in their ideal directory.
 I'd assume this could get ironed out after working more with this directory structure
-* For simplicity, all dates are used as strings :D
+* For simplicity, all dates are used as strings :D. Helps with not caring about timezones and the problems that come with dates.
+Had too keep it simple

 #Dev notes: